quepas/take-a-rest/README.md

 | DELETE      | Delete resource         |

 It is worth to notice that handling different HTTP methods requires only a change of _Express_ method, for example from `app.get()` to `app.put()`.
-But having a proper behaviour of a request (`DELETE` method removes resource at given URL, [idempotence](http://www.restapitutorial.com/lessons/idempotency.html) property etc.) still depends on a programmer a.k.a you.
+But having an excepted behaviour of a request (`DELETE` method removes resource at given URL, [idempotence](http://www.restapitutorial.com/lessons/idempotency.html) property etc.) depends solely on a programmer a.k.a you.

 ### 04_RestDatabase

+The last example combines all previous knowledge.
+After the start of the server, an empty database in a `db.json` file is created.
+Using a whole range of request at our disposal we can populate database with patients (`POST`), display all or one patients (`GET`), erase (`DELETE`) and modify (`PUT`) them.
-HTTP response status codes
+Each request is followed by a response with an appropriate HTTP response status code:

 | Response Code | Name        | Description                      |
 | ------------: | ----------- | -------------------------------- |
 |           200 | OK          | Request has succeeded            |
 |           400 | Bad request | Invalid syntax of a request      |
 |           404 | Not found   | Requested resource was not found |

+It is worth to notice that the same URL might have different meaning in different usage context.
+For example a request with an URL `/patient/:id` will:

+* Return patient with an `id` if we use GET method
+* Remove patient with an `id` if we use DELETE method
+* Update patient with an `id` if we use PUT method

+This is similar to having a single reference (URL) and passing it to different functions (HTTP methods).
+This approach allows to think about the resources and their placement first.

 ### Future extensions